Route network simplification for transport planning

 While the focus of this paper is on route network simplification for transport planning, and applications to other fields are beyond its scope, it is worth noting prior research tackling the challenge of simplifying linear features in other domains.
 In hydrology, for example, researchers require simplified centrelines of rivers derived from datasets representing river banks for applications such as flood mapping and morphological analysis, with implementations in tools like the R package cmgo (Golly and Turowski 2017) and RivWidthCloud for Google Earth Engine (Yang et al. 2020).
 The riverdist R package also provides functionality to simplify braided river channels into a single path (Tyers 2016).
 The methods presented in this paper draw inspiration from these wider applications of linear feature simplification.
 More broadly, our approach is based on techniques that can be applied to any set of overlapping linear features where aggregation is desired, such as simplifying transport or other flow networks to create a consolidated route-view for capacity analysis or strategic modelling.

 We proceed as follows: Section 2 outlines the problem of complex route networks.
 Section 3 presents methods for route network simplification alongside results based on the example datasets.
 Section 4 demonstrates the methods applied to a real transport network (Edinburgh, Scotland) and Section 5 concludes with a discussion of the results and future work.
+Details on the methods and their application are provided in the Methods appendix.
+Furthermore, the Cookbook appendix provides a practical guide to using the methods via the open-source parenx Python package.

 2 Problem definition